 The National Survey on Health and Disability (NSHD)

-Using the National Survey on Health and Disability to Document Experiences of Working-Age Americans with Disabilities
+Using the National Survey on Health and Disability to Document Experiences of Americans with Disabilities

 DOMAINS of the NSHD

-The table below provides brief descriptions of the domains of the NSHD.
-Please note not all domains are included in every wave.
-If you would like more specific information about questions or items included in the NSHD, please contact Noelle Kurth at pixie@ku.edu.
+The table below provides brief descriptions of the core domains of the NSHD.
+Please note that domain content sometimes changes from wave to wave of the survey and some additional domains (not listed below) are included as one-time only modules.
+If you would like more specific information about questions or items included in the NSHD, please contact Noelle Kurth at pixie@ku.edu

 DomainBrief description